Certificate of Sponsorship (COS)

 • Document correction in internal records

-• Ensure visa application reflects correct information
+• Ensure visa application reflects correct info

 Significant Changes

-For major errors requiring correction:
+For major errors that need correcting:

 • Cancel existing CoS through SMS